namannimmo10/namannimmo.me/_posts/2020-07-02-09-47-25-dropping_out:_3_years_later.md

 that's something I was pretty good at.
 Facebook is also known to have a high hiring bar, so in hindsight, by virtue of me being there alone I was already sufficiently qualified.
-But at the time, that still didn't make me more comfortable at the idea of people "knowing".
+But at the time, that still didn't make me more comfortable at the idea of people knowing *the truth*.

 Of course, I assume some of my colleagues asked themselves why a kid who wasn't allowed to drink at team dinners was working full time at Facebook.
 But nobody